ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_kitchen_1.png?raw=true "Ansible refactoring")

-The next idea was not to reinvent the wheel & use production ready solution, i.e. test kitchen / kitche-ci & inspec.
+The next idea was not to reinvent the wheel & use production-ready solution, i.e. test kitchen / kitchen-ci & inspec.
 We decided to use it because we had enough expertise in the ruby world.
 We were creating VMs inside a VM.
 It was working more or less fine: 40 minutes for 10 roles.

 *You can read a bit more:* [Test me if you can.
 Do YML developers Dream of testing ansible?](test-ansible-roles-via-testkitchen-inside-hyperv-en.md).

 ![Ansible refactoring](assets/at_kitchen_2.png?raw=true "Ansible refactoring")

-In general it was stable solution.
-However, when we increased the amount of tested roles to 15(13 base roles + 2 meta roles) we faced an issue.
+In general, it was a stable solution.
+However, when we increased the number of tested roles to 15(13 base roles + 2 meta roles) we faced an issue.
 The speed of tests felt down dramatically to 70 minutes.
 It was to slow.
 We were not able to think about XP (extreme programming) practices.

 ##### Day № -601: Ansible & molecule

 ![Ansible refactoring](assets/at_molecule_unit_1.png?raw=true "Ansible refactoring")

 It triggered us to use *molecule* & *docker*.
-As a result we had 20-25 minutes for 7 roles.
+As a result, we had 20-25 minutes for 7 roles.

 ![Ansible refactoring](assets/at_molecule_unit_2.png?raw=true "Ansible refactoring")

-We increased amount of tested roles to 17 & linted playbooks to 45.
-It lasted about 28 minutes with 2 jenkins slaves.
+We increased the number of tested roles to 17 & linted playbooks to 45.
+It lasted about 28 minutes with 2 Jenkins slaves.

 ### Day № 167: Introduce tests to the project

 ![Ansible refactoring](assets/at_yac_shaving_1.png?raw=true "Ansible refactoring")

-It was bad idea to test all roles from the very beginning.
-Because it was immense change.
+It was a bad idea to test all roles from the very beginning.
+Because it was an immense change.
 We wanted to change the project little by little and avoid problems.
 So, we arranged the S.M.A.R.T. goal lint all roles.
 We were enabling linting roles/playbooks one by one.
-It was yac shaving: we were slowly improving the project and creating the culture.
+It was yak shaving: we were slowly improving the project and creating the culture.

 ![Ansible refactoring](assets/at_yac_shaving_2.png?raw=true "Ansible refactoring")

-*It is no really important how to shave the yac.
-It might be stickers on the wardrobe, tasks in the jira or spreadsheet in the google docs.
+*It is not really important how to shave the yak.
+It might be stickers on the wardrobe, tasks in the Jira or spreadsheet in the google docs.
 The main idea you should track current status & understand how it is going.
-You should not burn out during refactoring, because it is long boring journey.*
+You should not burn out during refactoring, because it is a long boring journey.*

 *Refactoring is easy as pie:*